Medea: Various myth endings

 Medea returned to Colchis and found that Aeëtes had been deposed by his brother Perses, which prompted her to kill her uncle and restore the kingdom to her father.
 Herodotus reports another version, in which Medea and her son Medus fled from Athens, on her flying chariot.
 They landed in the Iranian plateau and lived among the Aryans, who then changed their name to the Medes.

-Recounting the many variations of Medea's story, the 1st-century BCE historian Diodorus Siculus wrote, "Speaking generally, it is because of the desire of the tragic poets for the marvelous that so varied and inconsistent an account of Medea has been given out."
+Recounting the many variations of Medea's story, the 1st-century BC historian Diodorus Siculus wrote, "Speaking generally, it is because of the desire of the tragic poets for the marvelous that so varied and inconsistent an account of Medea has been given out."